 We frequently explore this through our PSHE curriculum.
 For example, children learn about laws during their work on Drugs Education.
 Our Year 6 class also visit Life Skills at the Create Centre to learn more about laws that keep us safe.

 As well as this being embedded through our school ethos, and outlined in our Safeguarding and Equalities policy (which can be found by clicking on the link), we aim to highlight the importance of this through other school activities.
-This year, we have supported local charities through the North Bristol Foodbank (and our link with Hope Chapel) and international causes through our Shoe Box appeal for children in Calais.
+This year, we have supported local charities through the North Bristol Foodbank (and our link with Hope Chapel) and international causes through our Emergency Box appeal for refugee children in Calais.
 Pupils are also actively encouraged to make choices, knowing that they are in a safe and supportive environment.

 Respect is something which encompasses all of our school values.
 Pupils frequently discuss the importance of respect for others through assemblies and class circle times and explore what this means and how it is shown.This is also covered through our RRSA class charters.